ipfs/fs-repo-migrations/run.md

 How to run [fs-repo](https://github.com/ipfs/specs/tree/master/repo/fs-repo) migrations for [ipfs](https://github.com/ipfs/ipfs).

 We have changed the internal, on-disk format we use to store data.
 In order to avoid losing your data, we're taking extra care to provide a stable migration tool that upgrades old versions of the repo to the new ones.
-You'll know you need to run the migration if you find an error like this:
+You'll need to run the migration if you find an error like this:

 ```
 > ipfs daemon